But how much do you actually know about the rich Appalachian culture of the Blue Ridge region?

 Appalachian Music & Dance

 For many of us who grew up in the South, Appalachian music was the first aspect of the culture we were introduced to.

-Over the last 100+ years of audio recording, the sounds of bluegrass and country music has carried across the country and around the globe.
+Over the last 100+ years of audio recording, the sounds of bluegrass and country music have carried across the USA and around the globe.

 As with everything else, the music of Appalachia is a combination of cultural influences.
 The high, lonesome yearning of English and Scottish ballads, the uptempo rhythms of Scottish and Irish fiddle music, the rhythmic syncopation of African banjo, and the minor key melancholy of the blues.